-You will be required to go through a contact details validation process initiated by Internet Corporation for Assigned Names and Numbers (ICANN) when you:
+You are required to go through a contact details validation process initiated by Internet Corporation for Assigned Names and Numbers (ICANN) when you:

 - Purchase a new domain name